Kercson17/portfolio/README.md

 A retro-themed personal portfolio website inspired by BMO from *Adventure Time*.
 Built with [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), and a lot of nostalgia.

 ![BMO Portfolio Preview](public/me.png)
-*(Replace with a screenshot of your actual BMO interface if possible)*

 ## 🌟 Features